 #6: Red and Blonde Ombre

 When you start with red, there isn’t really anywhere else to go on the color spectrum other than pink.
-If that feels a bit too girly for you, go with a golden blonde instead.
-Choppy, straight across bangs can also give your style a brand new personality.
+If that feels a bit too girly for you, go with a shade of blonde instead.
+Straight across bangs can also give your style a brand new personality.

 #7: Ombre Hair with Accents